Christine Darby // Published: October 2014 // Updated: August 2024

 Step 1: Consider the SEO implications

 First and foremost, you need to be aware of the potential SEO implications of a site redesign or migration.
-If you own a business that relies on organic web traffic, we do not recommend a DIY approach to your redesign, and this includes using a less experienced design team.
+If you own a business that relies on organic web traffic, we do not recommend a DIY approach to relaunching your site, and this includes using a less experienced design team.

 Choosing a new template, colors, and fonts might be easy, but if you are reorganizing, removing, or rewriting content this will impact the site’s search performance.
 Yes, many businesses rightly worry about losing rankings, but when a website redesign is done correctly, you can make gains in search engine rankings.